 Needless to say, when one reads such words as "concluded" and "role in cellular functions", one expects a detailed investigation and discussion which would have resulted in such a "conclusion".

 - NOTE: All previous investigations have found that fluoride is NOT required for normal growth or reproduction in animals or humans, nor for any specific biological function or mechanism (3,4,5,6,7,8,9).
-It is the reason why an RDI was never set for fluoride - see the relevant discussion/final rule in the 1995 Federal Register (8)
+This is the reason why an RDI was never set for fluoride - see the relevant discussion/final rule in the 1995 Federal Register (8).

 However, no such investigation/discussion can be found in the NAS/NRC report.